 Create meetings only for the members of a specific course.

-The host can create meetings that can be edited and started in their RU Zoom account.
+The host can create meetings that can be edited and started in their Rice Zoom account.

-Polls are added by uploading a CVV template file.
+Polls are added by uploading a CSV template file.

 Course members can access cloud recordings.